sveltejs/kit/documentation/docs/01-project-structure.md

 #### hooks.js or hooks/

 Is folder or file that contain hooks.
 Those are functions executed at every request.
 Read more about them in [Hooks](hooks) section.
+Top scope of this file can be used for initializing code or database connection.

 #### params/